Chinese Tea Eggs

 • 3 cups water

-• 2 dried chili optional
+• 2 dried chili peppers optional

 Instructions

-• Bring a pot of water to boil over medium heat.
+• Bring a large pot of water to boil over medium heat.
 Add eggs and boil for 7 minutes or to your desired doneness.

 Course: Appetizer, Side Dish, Snack